abcxyz/guardian/README.md

 is recommended when setting up guardian to use Workload Identity Federation.
 Below is an example attribute configuration that can be used to set up guardian in a secure manner.

-The following [attribute mappings](https://cloud.google.com/iam/docs/workload-identity-federation#mapping) map claims from the [Github Actions JWT](https://token.actions.githubusercontent.com/.well-known/openid-configuration) to Google STS token attributes.
+The following [attribute mappings](https://cloud.google.com/iam/docs/workload-identity-federation#mapping) map claims from the [GitHub Actions JWT](https://token.actions.githubusercontent.com/.well-known/openid-configuration) to Google STS token attributes.
   * `google.subject=assertion.sub`
   * `attribute.actor=assertion.actor`